top of page

-VRC offers consultations and advanced breeding services for a variety of species.
-Dr. Jasmin is the ONLY Reproduction Specialist providing canine breeding services in New South Wales, making her highly sought after for small animal reproduction advice and referral consultations.
-Small animal consultations are available at our facility in Orange, NSW, as well as in Sydney through S.A.S.H.
-Alexandria.
+VRC provides consultations and advanced breeding services for various species.
+Dr. Hyatt is the only Reproduction Specialist offering canine breeding services in NSW private practice, making her a highly sought-after expert for small animal reproduction advice and referral consultations.
+Small animal consultations are available at our Orange, NSW facility and in Sydney through S.A.S.H.
+Alexandria on certain dates.

-In 2023, VRC expanded its services with the addition of a ram shed, allowing us to extend our high standards into livestock semen processing and freezing services.
-This expansion ensures that our commitment to excellence in animal reproduction is carried through into the livestock industry.
+In 2023, VRC expanded its offerings with a new ram shed, enabling us to provide top-tier livestock semen processing and freezing services.
+This addition reflects our ongoing commitment to excellence in animal reproduction, now extended to the livestock industry.

 Our Story